Brewed with water at 90 Degrees, let the flower unfurl do not remove flower. This is can be steeped a number of times.

 When it comes to taste, expect bold, tangy notes with floral undertones.
 When it comes to Hibiscus benefits and Rosehip benefits (combined), expect lower blood pressure; a boosted metabolism; immune system support; reduced diabetes risks; and improved digestive system health.
 What more could you possibly want from your morning cuppa'?

 There are an estimated three hundred species of the hibiscus plant - we use only one, Hibiscus sabdariffa.
-Nevertheless, all species of hibiscus are a genus of flowering plants belonging to the mallow family, Malvaceae.
+Nevertheless, all species of hibiscus, like our Hibiscus Tea Bags are a genus of flowering plants belonging to the mallow family, Malvaceae.

 Rosehips are the fruits of the Rosa genus.
 They may not offer the same beauty as the flowers, but certainly provide other qualities much sought after.
 When brewed, these wonderful gems create an earthy-floral fusion of flavour like no other.
 And that is just the beginning.